Our BrewView on Unibroue’s 2018 Vintage Ale was originally published on November 8, 2018.

-Our apologies, we didn’t publish a BrewView for the 2015 Vintage ale, but the next one on the list was the 2016 version.
+Our apologies, we didn’t publish a BrewView for the 2017 Quinquagenary Vintage ale (the 50th anniversary brew for Trader Joe’s 50th birthday), but the next one on the list was the 2018 version.

 STYLE: Unibroue-style holiday specialty dark ale.
 9% ABV.

 APPEARANCE: Very dark brown liquid, almost black.
-A return to the slightly darker colored liquid.
 Light tan colored head that easily produces a voluminous 3-finger height head.
 Thick lacing on the sides of the glass during consumption.

-AROMA: Bready Unibroue yeast, rich dark malt, chocolate, holiday spices, black pepper.
+AROMA: Similar to the 2016 version; Bready Unibroue yeast, rich dark malt, chocolate, holiday spices, black pepper.

-FLAVOR: This vintage (as we remember) was even more rich on the holiday spice factor than the 2014 version.
+FLAVOR: This vintage was very similar on the holiday spice factor than the 2016 version.
 Bready Unibroue yeast, brown sugar, more assertive in rich dark malt.

 MOUTHFEEL: The richness of the liquid fills the entire mouth, there is a moderate level of carbonation, which Unibroue is well known for in their dark ales.
 The holiday spices linger quite a bit.